 Bamboo is a naturally growing grass, meaning it’s a renewable resource.
 In addition to being strong and naturally antibacterial, bamboo is also eco-friendly and sustainable.
-Bamboo grows quickly and requires little water or nutrients; it’s even pest-resistant!
+Bamboo multiplies and requires little water or nutrients; it’s even pest-resistant!

-It can grow on marginal land that is unsuitable for most other crops, (such as slopes or swamps) making it an incredibly diverse resource that replenishes itself in the event of a disaster.
+It can grow on marginal land unsuitable for most other crops (such as slopes or swamps), making it an incredibly diverse resource that replenishes itself in the event of a disaster.

 Benefits of Switching to Bamboo Toilet Paper